wind turbine

 Graphic showing that wind power is green energy

 There are a few advantages to using wind energy for electricity generation.
-These include;

 • Cleaner energy source: As a renewable energy source, using wind energy can help to reduce carbon emissions in the energy sector.

-• Safe and dependable: Wind energy has been around for quite a while, making it quite an established renewable energy source.
+• Safe and dependable: Wind energy has been around for a while, making it quite an established renewable energy source.

 • Benefits the economy: Farms and rural areas can lease land for wind farms.